-The railway project connects Kars (Turkey) to Baku (Azerbaijan) and Central Asia via Tbilisi (Georgia).
+The scope, route, targets and history of Baku-Tblisi-Kars railway project which is currently under construction and will connect Kars (Turkey) to Baku (Azerbaijan) and Central Asia via Tblisi (Georgia):

 Contractor: Özgün Yapı & Çelikler Consortium (Kars-Akhalkalaki section)

 Target commission date: 2017

 Line between Baku- Azerbaijan/Georgian border (503 km) and Azerbaijan/Georgian border-Akhalkalaki (230 km) was modernized.
 Line between Akhalkalaki-Georgian/Turkish border (29 km) and Georgian/Turkish border-Kars (76.6 km) is under construction.
 This line under construction has 22 tunnels of 18-km-long and 2 viaducts of 550 meters.

 Line length: 838.6 km

 Baku (connection to Central Asia and China via Caspian Sea) – Tbilisi (connection to Poti port) – Akhalkalaki (break of gauge) – Kars (connection to Turkish national rail network)